syr/quarkus-workshop-langchain4j/docs/docs/step-09.md

 and configuring the OpenTelemetry API, including sending traces to a tracing service.
 Quarkus LangChain4j automatically integrates with the OpenTelemetry extension to collect traces regarding your interactions with LLMs as well.

-You can configure the opentelemetry tracing functionality by eg. setting the endpoint and headers for your tracing service, as well as the format of the traces:
+You can configure the opentelemetry tracing functionality by e.g. setting the endpoint and headers for your tracing service, as well as the format of the traces:

 ```properties